lchaloupsky/Medical-Reports-Generator/medical_reports_generation/README.md

 Checkpoints are stored in the `checkpoints/CDGPT2` directory.
 After training finishes, the latest model is stored directly inside this folder.
 The best one is inside the `checkpoints/CDGPT2/best` subdirectory.

 The model present in the `checkpoints/CDGPT2` is loaded both for the testing and prediction purposes.
+For testing and prediction, it is important to have the appropriate GPT-2 tokenizer string identifier in the `tokenizer wrapper.py`.
+Otherwise, nonsense text might be predicted.

 ### Running On Cluster
 The `run.sh` and `run_test.sh` scripts were used to run the training and testing on the computing cluster for one specific configuration.
 These are just examples, how the jobs can be submitted.